ml-struct-bio/cryodrgn/README.md

 ### 5. Running cryoDRGN heterogeneous reconstruction

-When the input image stack (.mrcs), image poses (.pkl), and CTF parameters (.pkl) have been prepared, a cryoDRGN model can be trained with following script:
+When the input images (.mrcs), poses (.pkl), and CTF parameters (.pkl) have been prepared, a cryoDRGN model can be trained with following command:

     $ cryodrgn train_vae -h